donkeycode/frontendlogger/README.md

 ### setMaxLengthLog (default: 30)

-You can also change the default length of the stack trace with the command setMaxLengthLog, for example:
+You can also change the default length of the stack trace with the setMaxLengthLog command, for example:

 ```javascript
 logjs.setMaxLengthLog(100);